hartmaj2/cs-tabor-is/denik.md

 ## 8.9.2024

 ### TODO:
-- [ ] Implement communication using ParticipantDto instead of Participant directly
+- [x] Implement communication using ParticipantDto instead of Participant directly
-  - [ ] Update http requests accordingly if necessary
+  - [x] Update http requests accordingly if necessary
-- [ ] Communicate AllergenDto instead of Allergens directly
+- [x] Communicate AllergenDto instead of Allergens directly
-  - [ ] Add Id to AllergenDto
+  - [x] Add Id to AllergenDto
-  - [ ] Update http requests accordingly
+  - [x] Update http requests accordingly
 - [ ] Implement diet section
   - [ ] Load a list of participant diet dtos
   - [ ] Show them in table that lists allergens
   - [ ] Implement filtering by checking which diets I want to see (use a modal)
+- [ ] Rename conversion methods from ConvertToSomething to ToSomething

+### DONE:
+- Added Id to AllergenDto and made Allergen controller to communicate using the dtos
+- Changed all methods that use Participant to use ParticipantDto
+  - Had issue with participant.Diets not loading (ParticipantAllergens) -> had to use .Include and .ThenInclude
+- Also changed AllAllergens in client side to use AllergenDto instead of Allergen directly
+- Renamed allergens to diets in participant dto and also added the diets to populate http request